nhannguyen95/learning-notes/languages/javascript/types-and-grammar.md

 a.toUpperCase();  // "ABC"
 ```

 Browsers long ago performance-optimized the common cases like these, so in general there's basically no reason to use the object form directly.
-It's better to just let the boxing happen implicitly where neccessary.
+It's better to just let the boxing happen implicitly where necessary.
 In other words, never do things like `new String("abc")` or `new Number(42)`.

 The `valueOf` method is to unbox an object wrapper to get the underlying primitive value out:
 ```js